Charles Whitman: Psychological frustrations

 Friends later said that Whitman had told them that he struck his wife on three occasions.

 They said that Whitman despised himself for this and confessed to being "mortally afraid of being like his father."

 In his journal, Whitman lamented his actions and resolved to be a good husband and not abusive as his father had been.

-Separation of Whitman's parents
+Parents' divorce

 In May 1966, Whitman's mother announced her decision to divorce her husband because of his continued physical abuse.

-Whitman drove to Florida to help his mother move to Austin.
+Upon receipt of this news, Whitman immediately drove overnight to Florida to help his mother move to Austin.

 He was reportedly so afraid that his father would resort to violence against his mother as she prepared to leave that he summoned a local policeman to remain outside the house while she packed her belongings.

 Whitman's youngest brother, John, also left Lake Worth and moved to Austin with his mother.

 Patrick Whitman, the middle son, remained in Florida and worked in his father's plumbing supply business.